 Walden, a professor of Civil and Environmental Engineering at Washington State University’s Laboratory for Atmospheric Research, had joined the Norwegian Young Sea Ice Cruise, a six-month expeditionary study of drifting Arctic sea ice, earlier that month.
-In January of 2015, researchers from the Norwegian Polar Institute sailed the Lance to 83°N 21°E, a point in the middle of the Arctic Ocean more than 1500 miles north of Oslo.
+In January of 2015, researchers from the Norwegian Polar Institute sailed the Lance (“lan-sa”) to 83°N 21°E, a point more than 1500 miles north of Oslo.
 Once there, they tethered the ship to an ice floe to drift with the ice pack.
 The Lance served as the expedition’s base, and the ice around it became a floating research camp.

 “You’re out there working on this very thin veneer of ice, and you just have this really strange feeling that there is a mass of water – thousands of feet of water – beneath you, and you’re just walking around on the ocean.”